ozanavsar/DSA-210-TERM-PROJECT/README.md

 This project looks into whether big budget or award winning movies tend to get higher audience ratings.

-In this project, the I will investigate the influence of production budgets, box office performance, and awards on public perception, through IMDb ratings, using the Box Office Mojo dataset enriched with external metadata from the OMDb API.
+In this project, the I will investigate the influence of *production budgets*, *box office performance*, and *awards* on public perception, through IMDb ratings, using the *Box Office Mojo dataset* enriched with external metadata from the *OMDb API*.

 Apart from public data, I will include my own personal rating according to IMDb to give an individual perspective.
 This comparison will reveal whether personal preferences align with global audience opinions highlighting how subjective taste differs from general trends.